 An asset hierarchy is a logical index of every machine and component that is critical that illustrates how the action of one machine affects another.
-Maintenance teams can use the tool to more easily track machines, schedule PMs efficiently, and identify the root cause of failures.
+Maintenance teams can use the tool to track machines more easily, schedule PMs efficiently, and identify the root cause of failures.

 Prioritize assets that significantly impact production, have high maintenance costs, require regular maintenance, or pose safety hazards.
 As you begin to realize the return on investment (ROI) of your assets, gradually add more assets to the PM program.